Japerz12138/TrustText/README.md

 To learn more about developing your project with Expo, look at the following resources:

-- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
+- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with [guides](https://docs.expo.dev/guides).
 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.
 - [Video](https://www.youtube.com/watch?v=CzJQEstIiEI&ab_channel=JavaScriptMastery): The video I used to do get started

-# test